manizheh1/Argus/README.md

 # RLDS Dataset Structure for Franka Panda

 Below are the details of the RLDS (Reinforcement Learning Datasets) file structure used to store episode data for the **Franka Panda** robot performing the **mug pick-and-place** task.
-The environment consists of clutter and varying positions of Toamto sauce the object the we are interesrted to pickup.
+The environment consists of clutter and varying positions of Tomato sauce the object the we are interesrted to pickup.
 The dataset adheres to the [RLDS standard](https://github.com/google-research/rlds), ensuring compatibility with OpenVLA.

 ## **Episode Structure**